-Japanese encephalitis is a viral disease that infects animals and humans.
+Japanese encephalitis is a viral disease that infects humans and other vertebrates.
 It is transmitted by mosquitoes, and in humans causes inflammation of the membranes around the brain.
 Intensification and expansion of irrigated rice production systems in South and South-East Asia over the past 20 years have had an important impact on the disease burden caused by Japanese encephalitis.
 Where irrigation expands into semi-arid areas, the flooding of the fields at the start of each cropping cycle leads to an explosive build-up of the mosquito population.
-This may cause the circulation of the virus to spill over from their usual hosts (birds and pigs) into the human population.
+This may cause the circulation of the virus to spill over from their usual hosts (birds and pigs) into the human population (Figure 3.1.5).